ethereum/web3.py/docs/internals.rst

     This should be an iterable of middlewares.

-.. py:method:: BaseProvider.add_middleware(middleware)

-    This method adds the given middleware to the beginning or outside of the provider's middleware stack.

-.. py:method:: BaseProvider.clear_middlewares()

-    This method clears all provider middlewares.
+You can set a new list of middlewares by assigning to ``provider.middlewares``, with the first middleware that processes the request at the beginning of the list.

+Once a provider is supplied to a request manager, you cannot change the middleware anymore.
+You must modify it first.

 .. _internals__middlewares: